-The dollar up until very recently has enjoyed an incredibly high valuation.
-The US stock market is at absolute all time highs for what seems like no reason at all.
-Interest rates are about to nudge up from complete insignificance to sort of insignificant.
+The dollar, up until very recently, has enjoyed an incredibly high valuation.
+The US stock market is at absolute all-time highs for no reason, and interest rates are about to nudge up from complete insignificance to insignificant.

-Without getting too deep into this topic, keeping interest rates low near zero for so long has never been done before.
-The reason behind it is to make borrowing/investment cheap in order to stimulate economic growth.
-Lower interest rates means you can afford ‘more’ of a home.
-Unfortunately so can everyone else so prices will continue to rise until people are buying things that just maybe they can’t really afford.
+Keeping interest rates low near zero for so long has never been done before without getting too deep into this topic.
+It is to make borrowing/investment cheap to stimulate economic growth.
+Lower interest rates mean you can afford ‘more’ of a home.
+Unfortunately, so can everyone else, so prices will continue to rise until people are buying things that just maybe they can’t really afford.

-As prices goes up, to lend money for investment should become riskier (higher prices means lower profit margins).
+As prices go up, lending money for investment should become riskier (higher prices mean lower profit margins).
 So to compensate for the risk in investment, the interest rate should be higher.
-We’ve kept rates so low for so long that this key part of the market process never happened.
-Money stayed cheap.
+We’ve kept rates so low that this crucial part of the market process never happened, and the money stayed cheap.

-The big problem with raising interests rates (for the government) is that it means that financing their debt (through treasury bonds) becomes more expensive (higher interest rates).
-And we’ve borrowed such an insane amount at the low interest rates that things will get hairy should rates rise a few percentage points.
+The big problem with raising interest rates (for the government) is that it means that financing their debt (through treasury bonds) becomes more expensive (higher interest rates).
+And we’ve borrowed such an insane amount at the low-interest rates that things will get hairy should the rate rise a few percentage points.

-Peter Schiff wrote about the 2008 market crash, and what he calls now “The Real Crash” which essentially culminates in the US not being able to pay their massive and growing debts.
-Pick up a copy of his book, it’s very detailed and much more convincing than this blog post could ever be.
+Peter Schiff wrote about the 2008 market crash and what he calls now “The Real Crash” which essentially culminates in the US not being able to pay its massive and growing debts.
+Pick up a copy of his book.
+It’s more detailed and convincing than this blog post could ever be.

-The purpose of this post is to outline some strategies gleaned from Schiff and others who aren’t so convinced of the permanency of our currency as the global reserve currency.
+This post aims to outline some strategies gleaned from Schiff and others who aren’t so convinced of the permanency of our currency as the global reserve currency.

-I’m not interested in arguing the likelihood (or inevitability in my opinion) of a dollar devaluation.
-I just know that it will come some day in the form of either a loss of faith in the US (we reneg on our debts and restructure them) or hyper inflation (we print a whole bunch more cash to pay off the debts).
-Either way the value of the dollar will drop.
-When this happens and how bad it will be I’ll leave up to you to decide.
-But my point is if you decide that there’s any remote chance of this happening then you need to have a strategy to protect your wealth.
+I’m not interested in arguing the likelihood (or inevitability, in my opinion) of a dollar devaluation, and I just know that it will come someday in the form of either a loss of faith in the US (we renege on our debts and restructure them) or hyperinflation (we print a whole bunch more cash to pay off the debts).
+Either way, the value of the dollar will drop.
+When this happens and how bad it will be, I’ll leave it up to you to decide.
+But if you choose that there’s any remote chance of this happening, you need to have a strategy to protect your wealth.

 Bitcoin (and Litecoin/Ethereum)

-Not just a ‘foreign markets fund’, I’m talking about buying dividend producing stocks in countries (and currencies) that have great economic prospects.
-Singapore, Hong Kong, Australia (less so Aus, check out New Zealand also) are at the top of my list for strong economies, sound money (not bankrupt) and long term growth prospects.
-I’ve slowly started accumulating dividend paying stocks in these countries.
+I’m not just a ‘foreign markets fund.’
+I’m talking about buying dividend-producing stocks in countries (and currencies) with significant economic prospects.
+Singapore, Hong Kong, and Australia (less so Aus, check out New Zealand) are at the top of my list for stable economies, sound money (not bankrupt), and long-term growth prospects.
+I’ve slowly started accumulating dividend-paying stocks in these countries.

-I’d wager that if the US dollar ever runs into problems, it’ll take most other currencies with it.
-But in that scenario there may be other currencies where your investment doesn’t get hurt AS MUCH, and that’s worth considering.
-Countries with strong (and not reckless) banking systems are worth having some cash in (Singapore, Hong Kong, Switzerland).
+I’d wager that if the US dollar ever runs into problems, it’ll take most other currencies.
+In that scenario, there may be other currencies where your investment doesn’t get hurt AS MUCH, which is worth considering.
+Countries with robust (and not reckless) banking systems are worth having some cash in (Singapore, Hong Kong, Switzerland).
 I’d stay away from the Euro as they have the same problems the US has.